SpeedCP: Fast Kernel-based Conditional Conformal Prediction: Introduction

-The primary objective of this paper is to improve upon the algorithm of \cite{gibbs2023conformal} in order to achieve conditional validity in the RKHS function class in reasonable time, guaranteeing coverage under complex covariate shifts.
-Like \citep{gibbs2023conformal}, we frame the problem as regularized RKHS quantile regression to recover score cutoffs for constructing prediction sets.
-To address the previous limitations, we introduce two new \emph{$(\lambda, S)$-path} algorithms.
-Our method builds solution paths of regression parameters that are piecewise-linear in either the smoothness parameter $\lambda$ (the $\lambda$–path) or in the candidate score $S$ (the $S$–path).
-The algorithm decides the next $\lambda$ or $S$ by updating these parameters only when an "event" occurs.
-At each step, the solution is based on the current elbow set, a subset dramatically smaller than $n{+}1$, yielding substantial computational savings.
+To address the above limitations, we introduce two novel \emph{$(\lambda, S)\text{-Path}$} algorithms.
+Inspired by the algorithmic part of the RKHS quantile regression setting in \citet{li2007quantile}, our method builds solution paths of regression parameters that are piecewise-linear in either the smoothness parameter $\lambda$ (the $\lambda\text{-Path}$) or in the candidate test score $S$ (the $S\text{-Path}$).
+Rather than evaluating a fixed grid, the algorithm decides the next $\lambda$ or $S$ by updating these parameters only when {the elbow set---the indices of observations with exactly zero residuals---undergoes a change}.
+At each step, the solution is derived based on the current elbow set, whose size is dramatically smaller than $n{+}1$, yielding substantial computational savings.
 This formulation makes conditional conformal prediction with RKHS both tractable and tunable, providing prediction sets that are not only valid but also adaptively tight.

 Our second objective is to deploy our method in high-dimensional settings when $X\in \mathbb{R}^p$ with $p\gg n$.
 In such cases, conditional coverage on low-rank representation is often more interpretable and relevant.
 Using raw covariates in kernel methods is often ineffective, as distance-based similarities become less discriminative.
 Accordingly, we approximate each covariate vector $X$ using a $K$-dimensional latent embedding (i.e., latent mixture, principal component, or layer embedding of a predictor network model) via a low-rank map $\hat\pi : \mathbb{R}^p\to \bR^K$ with $K \ll p$.
-As discussed in Appendix~\ref{sec: background}, constructing conformal prediction sets in the latent space is nontrivial.
 We define the kernel of the RKHS function class $\cF^{\mathrm{RKHS}}$ on this representation, resulting in improved signal-to-noise ratios and enhanced predictive performance \citep{hastie2009elements, udell2019big}. {\it This yields a different notion of conditional coverage: rather than directly guaranteeing $\mathbb{P}(Y_{n+1} \in \hat{C}(X_{n+1}) | X_{n+1})$, we wish to condition on $\mathbb{P}(Y_{n+1} \in \hat{C}(X_{n+1}) | \hat\pi(X_{n+1}))$.}